ArthegaAsdweri/WoW-5e-RPG/core-rules/world-of-warcraft-5e-rpg.md

 your repertoire.

 ##### Destroy Mana [Strike]
 As an action, you may spend 2 Ki to cast the mana burn spell.
 This requires touching the effect or creature that is subject to the effect, and does not require vocal components.
 You can choose to make this ability destroy Ki instead, in which case it removes half the mana points it would normally remove.
 You may treat this as a strike effect.
-You can spend Ki to heighten this effect.
+You can spend Ki to heighten this effect (up to the normal limit of ki spells).

 \columnbreak